 Since the Bible is God’s Word to us, doesn’t it make sense that not only do we need to know it but our children need to know it as well?
 The Bible is the authority for absolute truth.
 In it, we will learn who God truly is, how He works, and how He wants us to live.

 This world is full of lies that sound like maybe they make sense, but as our children learn God’s Word, they are better able to recognize those lies.
-Try using a family devotional or just spend time reading the Bible together as a family each day.
+Try using a family devotional at dinner time, or just spend time reading the Bible together as a family each evening.
+In my own experience, prioritizing family devotions gives you a great opportunity to teach your children the most important things and invest in their spiritual development.

 Model true Christianity

 Parents who actually walk the walk and don’t just talk the talk have a great influence on their children.
 I’ve heard this over and over in many different places.
-Our children need to see that we truly believe what we’re teaching them.
+Our children need to see that we truly believe in what we’re teaching them by providing a good example.
 They need to see what it looks like in everyday life.

 Pray for your children

 I think we often underestimate the power of prayer.
-Our children need our prayers.
-We can pray for their salvation, their protection, and their choices.
-We can pray scripture over our children, and pray for their future.
+Your children need your prayers.
+You can pray for their salvation, their protection, and their choices.
+You can pray scripture over your children, and pray for their future.
 There are many different ways we can keep our children in prayer.
+Your prayer life is so important.

 Relationship over rules

-If you don’t build relationships with each of your children, they will have no interest in listening to what you have to say when they no longer have to.
-Even if your children do choose to walk away from God as adults, if you have built a solid relationship with them, they will be more likely to keep investing in their relationship with you.
+If you don’t build a good relationship with each of your children, they will have no interest in listening to what you have to say when they no longer have to.
+Even if your adult children do choose to walk away from God, if you have built a solid relationship with them, they will be more likely to keep investing in their relationship with you.
+The good news is that this will allow you to continue to share your Christian values with them.

 Train and discipline your children

 Raising godly children takes an amazing amount of training and discipline.
-They need to learn what’s right and wrong, how to interact with kindness and respect, and why they need to live with godly character and integrity.
+Christian children need to learn what’s right and wrong, how to interact with kindness and respect, and why they need to live with godly character and integrity.
 Teaching and training your children takes consistency and prioritization.
+By pointing them back to the Bible, your children will learn why you are teaching the things you are.

 What does the Bible say about the role of a mother?
 To learn more about being a godly mother, check out these 10 characteristics of a good mother according to the Bible.